samaratrilling/declass/examples/vw_helpers.md

 * `-p prediction.dat` stores the predictions (topic weights for each doc) in the file `prediction.dat`
 * `--readable_model topics.dat` stores the word-topic weights in the file `topics.dat`
 * The `--bit_precision 16` option means: "Use 16 bits of precision" when [hashing][hashing] tokens.
 This will cause many collisions but won't effect the results much at all.
-* `--lda_D 100` means, "we will see 100 unique documents."  `--lda_D $(wc -l doc_tokens.vw | cut -d' ' -f1)` says, "the number of unique documents we will see is the same as the number of lines in the file `doc_tokens.vw`.
+* `--lda_D 10000` means, "we will see 10000 unique documents."
 If this is too low, the prior has too much of an effect.
 If this is too high, the prior does nothing.
 * `--lda_rho` is the prior parameter controlling word probabilities (== 1 if you expect a flat distribution of words).
 We set it to 0.1 since most words appear not very often.
 * `--lda_alpha` is the prior parameter controlling topic probabilities (== 1 if you expect a flat distribution of topics).
 * See [this slideshow][vwlda] about LDA in VW, and [this slideshow][vwtricks] for some VW technical tricks.